Spa Business Plan Template

 The goal of your Executive Summary is to quickly engage the reader.
 Explain to them the type of spa you are operating and the status; for example, are you a startup, do you have a spa with existing customers and revenues that you would like to grow, or are you operating a chain of day spas?

 Next, provide an overview of each of the subsequent sections of your plan.
 For example, give a brief overview of the spa industry.
 Discuss the type of spa you are operating.
 Detail your direct competitors.
 Give an overview of your target audience.
-Provide a snapshot of your spa’s marketing plan.
+Provide a snapshot of your spa’s marketing strategy.
 Identify the key members of your team.
 And offer an overview of your financial plan.

 Company Analysis